 Bit users, you won’t be able to connect to your bot(s) since Bit is not Bluetooth-enabled.
 But we still recommend creating an Ozobot Classroom LMS account to access educator training and the Lesson Library.

-Ozobot Classroom LMS Later: Public Launch
+Ozobot Classroom Platform Later: Public Launch

 You’ll need to wait a few more months for all of these features to be introduced with the public launch of Classroom.